212 pages | 5 B/W Illus.

 "Situating architecture’s current condition squarely in relation to Late Capitalism, Lahiji’s timely manifesto is mobilized against the post-political, post-ideological doxa of its present predicament.
 As passionately engaged as it is philosophically erudite, we should heed his urgent call for the recovery of architectonic reason and the revival of utopian thought." - Douglas Spencer, Director of Graduate Education, Associate Professor, Department of Architecture, Iowa State University

-Preface.
 1. Architecture, The ‘Restoration’, and This Manifesto.
 2. Facing the Twentieth Century.
 3. In Praise of the Failed Project.
 4. Nihilism.
 5. Nietzsche and the Architect.
 6. Architectonics.
 7. Universality of Reason.
 8. Building and Aufhebung.
 9. One Divides into Two.
 10. End of Utopias.
 11. The Emancipatory Hypothesis.
 12. Universality and the Ethical Life of Building.
-Index.